Riccardo Gaiola

-Riccardo Gaiola (born 1 April 1996) is an Italian footballer who plays for club Forlì.
+Riccardo Gaiola (born 1 April 1996) is an Italian professional footballer who plays as a midfielder for club Forlì.

 Biography

-Born in Padua, Veneto, Gaiola was a youth product of Lombard club Inter Milan.
-He was a player of their under-15 football team in 2010–11 season.
+Born in Padua, Veneto, Gaiola was a youth product of Lombard club Internazionale.
+He was a member of their under-15 football team during the 2010–11 season.
 Gaiola left the reserve team in summer 2014, for Cesena.
-On 11 August 2015 Gaiola was signed by Lega Pro club Prato.
+On 11 August 2015, he was signed by Lega Pro club Prato.
 The club also signed several players from Inter, such as fellow midfielder Gianmarco Gabbianelli on the same day.

-On 2 August 2019, he joined Serie D club Cattolica San Marino.
+On 2 August 2019, Gaiola joined Serie D club Cattolica San Marino.